matmcreative/Employee_Analysis_SQL/README.md

 ON dept_manager.emp_no = employees.emp_no;
 ```

-* List the department of each employee with the following information: employee number, last name, first name, and department name.
+* Query the department of each employee with the following information: employee number, last name, first name, and department name.

 ```
 SELECT dept_emp.emp_no, employees.last_name, employees.first_name, departments.dept_name